-For example, a 1600x1200 fractal at 300 DPI is 5.33x4 inch or 13.5x10.2 cm.
+For example, a 1600x1200 fractal at 300 DPI is 5.33 x 4 inch or 13.5 x 10.2 cm.
 If you are going to print your fractal, you probably know the resolution that your printer uses.
-If you type that in the Render to Disk dialog, for example, you can directly set the size in centimeters or inches.
+If you use that value as the Resolution setting in the Render to Disk dialog, for example, you can directly set the size in centimeters or inches.

 Ultra Fractal always uses pixels internally.
 It will just use the resolution value to convert physical sizes to pixel values, and it will store the resolution value with the exported or rendered images.
-Resolution values are not supported by the JPEG and Targa file formats.
+(Note that resolution values are not supported by the JPEG and Targa file formats.)

-It is important to realize that the only thing that really matters is the logical size in pixels.
-You can always open a rendered image in Adobe Photoshop, for example, and change its resolution, which will "magically" change the physical size as well.
-The ability to specify the resolution in Ultra Fractal saves you from having to convert the desired physical size to a logical size in pixels yourself, but remember that it is just a placeholder value.
+It is important to realize that when rendering, the only thing that ultimately matters is the logical size in pixels.
+You can always open a rendered image in Adobe Photoshop, for example, and change its resolution, which will result in a different physical size as well.
+The ability to specify the resolution in Ultra Fractal means that you can directly enter the desired size in cm or inch, but remember that it is just a placeholder value.

 See Also